How to Learn Japanese through At-Home Immersion

-Originally hailing from Lancashire, England, Simon Ager is the creator of Omniglot.com, “the online encyclopedia of writing systems and languages”.
-I have been a fan of the site for years, and was quite ecstatic to finally have the opportunity to talk with its creator.
+Originally hailing from Lancashire, England, Simon Ager is the creator of Omniglot.com, “the online encyclopedia of writing systems and languages.”

 Japanese has a number of pronouns (some of which can be potentially offensive) and demonstratives (used to indicate location, direction, type, manner, etc.).
-Use my cheat sheet to help keep them straight.
+Use this handy cheat sheet to help keep them straight.

 Japanese has heaps and heaps of “sound symbolic words” (words that imitate sounds found nature, made by the body, etc.).
 Use this cheat sheet to master the essentials.

 Master Japanese stresses that the most important step in mastering a new language is immersion.
 Rather than splashing the language on, it’s better to soak in it for best retention; preferably with a slice of cucumber over your eyes.
 The goal is to surround yourself with language so that you can’t help but pick it up quickly, and most importantly,cheaply.
 Language learning doesn’t require expensive language systems sold in kiosks.Nate Zimmer

 I am a big believer in kaizen (改善), the pursuit of “constant improvement” popularized by the Toyota Production System (TPS).
 To ensure that Master Japanese is the best possible language learning resource it can be, I regularly release updated versions that include new recommended resources, tips, methods, and more.
 You can download all updates for free!